Learn how to propagate succulents (grow more) from the ones you already own with this step-by-step tutorial on propagating succulents from leaves!

 When I first started researching succulents, I kept reading how easy they were to take care of, and to propagate.

 In this post, I’ll show you the techniques I use to propagate succulents from leaves.
-Not all of these tips will apply to every climate–but I can tell you they’ve worked for me.
-For even more detailed propagating information, check out my ebook, The Secrets to Propagating Succulents.
+Not all of these tips will apply to every climate — but they’ve worked for me.

 Your succulent’s genus and species will determine what kind of cutting you can take.
 For example, most tender Sedums and some Echeverias can be propagated with either a leaf or a cutting.–though I use leaves for both.